Crecker2/study/_posts/2018-10-15-midterm-study-guide.md

     * Pull and push between the upper and working class
         * Kind of eliminates the middle class
     * Portrays the struggle between the upper and working class, and casts them as inherently opposed
-        * The upper class will always look down at the lower class and the lower class will always feel disdainfully towards the rich and elite.
+        * The upper class will always look down at the lower class and the lower class will always feel disdainfully towards the rich and elite

 # Murdock